sourcegraph/about/blogposts/sourcegraph-2-8-19-languages-ridiculously-huge-monorepos-lsp-a-graphql-api.md

 ## Sourcegraph API

-Sourcegraph's API is ready for you to start building on.
+Sourcegraph's GraphQL API is ready for you to start building on.
 Here are some examples of things you can do with the Sourcegraph API on your organization's own Sourcegraph instance:

 - [See the most-used programming languages in all of your organization's active repositories](https://sourcegraph.com/api/console#%7B%22query%22%3A%22%7B%5Cn%20%20repositories(enabled%3A%20true%2C%20query%3A%5C%22github.com%2Fsourcegraph%2F%5C%22)%20%7B%5Cn%20%20%20%20nodes%20%7B%5Cn%20%20%20%20%20%20name%5Cn%20%20%20%20%20%20language%5Cn%20%20%20%20%7D%5Cn%20%20%7D%5Cn%7D%5Cn%22%7D)
 - List all repositories without a Dockerfile, .travis.yml, LICENSE, README, etc.
 - Find all repositories that call a specific function or depend on a specific package

-See [interactive Sourcegraph API examples](/docs/features/api/examples) for more inspiration.
+See [Sourcegraph GraphQL API examples](https://docs.sourcegraph.com/api/graphql/examples) for more inspiration.

 The API exposes all of the data that Sourcegraph itself uses, such as: